FirmwGuy/CEP/docs/L1_BOND/L1-OVERVIEW.md

-# L1 Bonds & Coherence: Overview
+# L1 Bond Layer: A Quick Overview

 ## Introduction
 Layer 1 is CEP's social sense: it keeps track of who and what are connected so the rest of the stack can reason safely.
 Think of it as a concierge that remembers every relationship, nudges implied facts into existence, and double-checks that nothing drifts out of sync while the kernel keeps beating.